mo7mmed77/Advanced_Lane_Finding/README.md

 ---

 ### Discussion
+Considerations of issues faced
+Possible improvements to the pipeline
+Scenarios where the pipeline might fail

+#### Pipeline Summary and Challenges faced
+* The main challenge was detecting the lane line under different light, colour conditions.
+* The pipeline was able to perform well for the given input images.
+* Other issues could be faced when the lane has some impurities in the middle.

+#### Pipeline Future Improvements
+* Fine tuning of the colour and gradient thresholds on different weather conditions, and lane line colors.
+* Making the lane detection more stable in case of losing detection of one or two lane lines.
+* Making use of the edge of the road to estimate the lane position (in case no lane lines were detected).
+* Applying this pipeline on a hardware board (possibly a SBC) and testing it real time.

 #### Pipeline Limiations:-
 * The pipeline is limited to the light conditions similar to that were shown in the test images, as the thresholds was tuned for it.